Colegio Técnico Comercial Santa María Goretty

 Colegio Tecnico Comercial Santa Maria Goretty is a technical school located in downtown Cali in Colombia.

-It started as a small primary school and has become a high school technical with accounting specialization.
+It started as a small primary school and has evolved into a technical high school with a specialisation in accounting.
 It takes its name from Maria Goretti (16 October 1890 – 6 July 1902), an Italian virgin-martyr of the Roman Catholic Church.

+Notable pupils have included athlete Valeria Cabezas.